CurtinFRC/2021-GameChangers/README.md

 ## Installing Code
 1. Download latest WPILib from releases [https://github.com/wpilibsuite/allwpilib/releases]
-- This isn't technically needed to build/deploy the robot.
-But does provide useful tools to use with the robot
+- This isn't technically needed to build/deploy to the robot.
+But does provide useful tools to use.

 2. run `git clone ${link} --recursive` when cloning (clones code with submodules)

+3. Build Code `./gradlew build` Successful if installed correctly
-- on windows use `gradlew build`.
+- On windows use `gradlew build`.
 - For linux and macOS you might need to run `sudo chmod +x gradlew` to be able to use the command

-3. Build Code `./gradlew build` Successful if installed correctly

 ## Developing
 - Code for robot goes in `4788/src/main`